 8. TERM AND TERMINATION

 8.1.
 Term of the Agreement; Revisions.
 The duties and obligations of the Parties under this Agreement shall apply from the Effective Date through and including the last day of the calendar month sixty (60) months from the Effective Date (the "Initial Term").
 Upon conclusion of the Initial Term, all provisions of this Agreement will automatically renew for successive five (5) year renewal periods until the Agreement has been terminated as provided herein, unless Registrar elects not to renew, or Registry Operator ceases to operate the registry for the Registry TLD.

-In the event that revisions to this Agreement are approved or adopted by ICANN, Registrar will either execute an amendment substituting the revised agreement in place of this Agreement or, at its option exercised within thirty (30) days after receiving notice of such amendment, terminate this Agreement immediately by giving written notice to Registry Operator.
-In the event that Registry Operator does not receive such executed amendment or notice of termination from Registrar within such thirty (30) day period, Registrar shall be deemed to have terminated this Agreement effective immediately.
+In the event that revisions to this Agreement are approved or adopted by ICANN, Registrar may terminate this Agreement immediately by giving written notice to Registry Operator within sixty (60) days after receiving notice of such amendment.
+In the event that Registry Operator does not receive such notice of termination from Registrar within such sixty (60) day period, Registrar shall be deemed to have ratified the amendment, and such amendment will be effective immediately.

 8.2.
 Termination.
 This Agreement may be terminated as follows: